alphagov/content-store/doc/content_item_fields.md

 reference other content items (see the `links` field in the input/output examples).

+If translations of a content item exist, they should all use the same `content_id` and be distinguished by their `locale`.
+This allows the content store to automatically generate a list of `available_translations` for each content item, and to choose the most appropriate available translation of an item when resolving related links.

-The content store does not enforce the uniqueness of `content_id` values within the store.
-This is because more than one content item may exist in the content store for the same `content_id`.
+The content store does not enforce the uniqueness of (`content_id`, `locale`) tuples within the store, so more than one content item may exist in the content store for the same (`content_id`, `locale`) pair.
 This will usually only ever be temporary during the creation of a redirect to ensure that the new content is available before the redirect replaces the old content.

+If duplicate items exist with the same (`content_id`, `locale`), the content store will serve the newest one.

 ## `title`